dannyh87/can-you-coach-app/docs/03-agent-instructions.md

 - Preserve invite acceptance behavior unless explicitly asked to change it.
 - Preserve completed/read-only states for completed matches and completed fitness sessions.
 - Do not add Prisma schema changes or migrations unless persisted data is required.
-- Run `npm run lint` and `npm run build` after meaningful changes.
+- Run `npm run lint`, `npx tsc --noEmit --pretty false`, `npm test`, and `npm run build` after meaningful changes when feasible.
-- Check `package.json` before running a typecheck script; there is currently no `typecheck` script.
+- Check `package.json` before running a typecheck script; there is currently no `typecheck` script, so use `npx tsc --noEmit --pretty false` directly when a standalone TypeScript check is needed.

 ## Product Rules To Preserve